TravelTimN/ci-ifd-lead/week3-d3-dc/d3-dc.md

 Now for a demo I've created using the new D3 | dc.js versions, just to highlight a few examples of charts in action.

-I've uploaded the page on [GitHub](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/example-project/index.html), but for now, let's check out a [LIVE DEMO on CodePen](https://codepen.io/traveltimn/full/MxxBMx)!
-Have fun!
+I've migrated the sample project onto its own unique [GitHub repo](https://github.com/TravelTimN/dc-d3-top-eu-restaurants). ([deployed link](https://traveltimn.github.io/dc-d3-top-eu-restaurants/))

+The original sample project is still embedded in [this folder](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/example-project/index.html).

+There also the original [LIVE DEMO on CodePen](https://codepen.io/traveltimn/full/MxxBMx), but it doesn't show as well when looking at the first deployed link above.